pmyla1/Genomic-Swamping-and-Introgression/README.md

 # Gene Ontology (GO) Enrichment Analysis

-GO enrichment analysis was performed in R using a custom script provided by Bray (2024).
+GO enrichment analysis was performed in R using a custom script provided by Bray (2024) [GO_cochlearia_analysis.R]().
+Only the terms with a significant p value (Fisher-elimination p < 0.05) were considered as significantly enriched terms in each of the categories: biological process, cellular component, and molecular function.

 # Protein Structure Prediction - AlphaFold Colab V2